chrisbpawsey/hpc-intro/_episodes/070-responsibility.md

 will ever be the only user logged into or using such a system.

-We have already mentioned one of the consequences of this shared nature of the resources: the scheduling system where you submit your jobs, but their are other things you need to consider in order to be a considerate HPC citizen.
+We have already mentioned one of the consequences of this shared nature of the resources: the scheduling system where you submit your jobs, but there are other things you need to consider in order to be a considerate HPC citizen, to protect your critical data and to transfer data

 ## Be kind to the login nodes